-Before the beginning of every financial year, the Manager of Internal Audit prepares a risk based Internal audit plan, including the Audit program and the proposed related budget, and presents both to the Audit Committee for approval.

-The Audit plan and the Audit program cover the Company and all its business units, and no activity is excluded from the scrutiny of Internal Audit.
-The Internal Audit Staff Members have full freedom to examine any documents or records they deem necessary for carrying out their obligation.

-The Internal Audit Department is responsible for executing the Audit plans and programs approved by the Audit Committee and submitting periodical reports, which include their observations and recommendations to the Audit Committee.
-The Audit Committee periodically presents reports to the Board on significant audit issues and provides assurance to the Board about the existence of a sound internal control system in the Company.
+- Before the beginning of every financial year, the Chief Internal Auditor prepares a risk based Internal audit plan, including the Audit program and the proposed related budget, and presents both to the Audit Committee for approval. - The Audit plan covers the Company and all its business units, and no activity is excluded from the scrutiny of Internal Audit.
+The Internal Audit Staff Members have full access to examine any documents or records they deem necessary for carrying out their responsibilities. - The Internal Audit Department is responsible for executing the Audit plans approved by the Audit Committee and submitting periodic reports, which include their observations and recommendations to the Audit Committee.
+The Audit Committee periodically presents reports to the Board on significant audit issues and provides assurance to the Board about the design and effectiveness of the internal control system in the Company.